-Students are not allowed to be employed outside of the university during the academic year nor during the summer if they are being supported by the department.
+Students are not allowed to be employed outside of the university during the academic year nor during the summer if they are being supported by the department, except as described in the next section, "Consulting."

 Consulting

 The department has traditionally granted full-time students the right to devote up to an average of one day (of university time) per week to outside, paid, professional activities, where that activity is consistent with that person's role as a member of the student body and where that activity also enhances the contribution of the student to the university.
 Such activity benefits both the student and the university.
 Students must fill out a Student Consulting Agreement, have their advisor sign in agreement and submit to the Graduate Program Manager for Department Head approval.
 Please ask your Graduate Program Manager for the Consulting Agreement.